ChanSuri/GymGenius/device_connector/README.md

 ## Usage

+### Service Initialization
+The service initializes by:
+1. Loading configuration from a `config.json` file.
+2. Retrieving **MQTT broker** and **port information** from the **Service Catalog**.
+3. Retrieving **room configurations** from the **Service Catalog**.
+4. Registering the service in the **Resource Catalog** using the `register_service` function.
+5. Connecting to the MQTT broker.
+6. Subscribing to various topics for machine availability, HVAC control, and entry/exit events.
+7. Performing device checks at startup to delete inactive devices.

-### Service Registration
+### Device Registration
-The service registers devices with the Resource Catalog at startup by using the `register_device` function.
+The service registers devices with the Resource Catalog at startup using the `register_device` function.
 This ensures that each device (e.g., environment sensor, occupancy sensor) is recognized and its data can be tracked.

-The service will connect to the MQTT broker and the Resource Catalog, handle HVAC control, and ensure that machine availability and environment data are published to the appropriate MQTT topics.
+If a device is successfully registered or updated, it will then start publishing relevant data.

+### Device Inactivity Management
+The service periodically checks the **Resource Catalog** for devices that have not been updated in the last 3 days.
+If such devices are found, they are deleted from the catalog.

+### MQTT Message Handling
+The service subscribes to topics related to HVAC control, machine availability, and occupancy entry/exit events.
+Based on incoming messages, it:
+- Controls HVAC systems, adjusting the mode and on/off state for specific rooms.
+- Publishes availability data for machines like treadmills and stationary bikes.
+- Publishes environment data such as temperature and humidity, while considering HVAC effects.

+### Temperature Simulation
+The service simulates temperature changes in each room by applying HVAC effects or gradually returning the temperature to real values when HVAC is off.

 ## MQTT Topics